-A pier was completed near the construction site in August of 1880, and soon thereafter “the broken stone for concrete, the hoisting-engines and steam concrete mixer, 600 barrels of imperial Portland cement, brick for the fog signal building and the fog siren machinery, with the exception of the boilers, were landed.”
-After enduring these tons of bricks and machines, the pier proved too fragile for a load of tower ironwork.
-The bridge leading from the loading dock to the shore broke under the strain of a fully loaded car.
+A pier was completed near the construction site in August 1880, and soon thereafter “the broken stone for concrete, the hoisting-engines and steam concrete-mixer, 600 barrels of imperial Portland cement, brick for the fog-signal building and the fog-siren machinery, with the exception of the boilers, were landed.”
+After enduring these tons of bricks and machines, the pier proved too fragile for a load of tower ironwork, and the bridge leading from the loading dock to the shore broke under the strain of a fully loaded car.
 The remainder of the off-loaded ironwork was transported to Norfolk by a hastily procured schooner and placed in storage.
 Just hours after the load was removed, the pier collapsed entirely.

 The failure was not totally the fault of the pier-builder; examination of the wood revealed that a boring worm had devoured much of the structure, weakening it considerably.
-The Lighthouse Board decided that in the future scows (flat bottomed freight boats) would be used to land construction materials at the site.
+The Lighthouse Board decided that rather than rebuild the pier a tramway would be extended four miles to Lynnhaven Inlet, where scows (flat bottomed freight boats) would be used to land construction materials.

 The two towers continue to stand side-by-side on the southerly Cape of Chesapeake Bay, one of the most important shipping channels in the nation.
-The vital ports of Norfolk, Newport News, Baltimore and Washington are all accessed through the Chesapeake, and the Cape Henry lighthouses have provided over two hundred years of uninterrupted aid to navigation.
+The vital ports of Norfolk, Newport News, Baltimore, and Washington are all accessed through Chesapeake Bay, and the Cape Henry lighthouses have provided over two hundred years of uninterrupted aid to navigation.

-The New Cape Henry Lighthouse is adorned with one of the most distinctive daymarks to be found on a lighthouse anywhere in the world.
+New Cape Henry Lighthouse is adorned with one of the most distinctive daymarks to be found on a lighthouse anywhere in the world.
 Its stark octagonal tower alternates between white and black on its various faces, and midway up this pattern is offset by one face, producing a checkerboard-like effect.
-The unique coloring distinguishes Cape Henry from the all-white tower of Cape Charles to the North and the red brick tower at Currituck Beach to the South.
+The unique coloring distinguishes Cape Henry from the all-white tower of Cape Charles to the north and the redbrick tower at Currituck Beach to the south.

-Since 1984, the Cape Henry light has been fully automated, rendering the presence of a keeper unnecessary.
+Since 1984, Cape Henry Lighthouse has been fully automated, rendering the presence of a keeper unnecessary.
 Budget restrictions have forced the U.S. Coast Guard to examine the “prohibitive costs of maintaining the historical integrity of the structure.”
-The Coast Guard is responsible for 50,000 aids to navigation, such as lighted buoys; only about 500 of these are lighthouses.
-In a memo from the late 1980s, the commander of the 5th Coast Guard District defended his decision to continue maintenance of the New Cape Henry Lighthouse: “You…recommended that we excess the structure and… build a skeleton tower for the required optic. … As the program manager, it is my decision to retain this lighthouse as one of the major landfall aids for the Chesapeake Bay entrance.
+The Coast Guard is responsible for 50,000 aids to navigation, only about 500 of which are lighthouses.
+In a memo from the late 1980s, the commander of the Fifth Coast Guard District defended his decision to continue maintenance of New Cape Henry Lighthouse: “You…recommended that we excess the structure and… build a skeleton tower for the required optic. … As the program manager, it is my decision to retain this lighthouse as one of the major landfall aids for the Chesapeake Bay entrance.
 A skeleton tower would not present the same visual daymark as the current 165-foot tower."